Shetland's wonderful nature reserves

 Loch of Spiggie RSPB reserve in the south Mainland is a breeding area in summer for many birds including teal, tufted ducks, lapwings, oystercatchers, snipe, redshanks and curlew.
 It is also a vital autumn and winter destination for whooper swans and other species such as pochards, goldeneyes, wigeons, long-tailed ducks and greylag geese.

 Fair Isle is 24 miles south of Sumburgh and reached by ferry from Grutness, plane from Tingwall or from Orkney.
 Seabirds found here include puffins, guillemots, razorbills, kittiwakes and arctic terns.
-There is an SNH Ranger based at the Bird Observatory during the summer who can help you make the most of your stay.
 Fair Isle is famous for being a stopover for migrant birds and 345 species have been sighted, a record for the UK.
 There are also 240 species of flowering plants.